Skip to main content

 This guide assumes that you have:

-• An Azure subscription you can create resources in, with permission to create resource groups, storage accounts, blob containers, and role assignments.
+• An Azure subscription you can create resources in, with permission to create resource groups, storage accounts, and blob containers, and to accept Data Share invitations.

 • The Azure CLI installed, with az login completed against the target subscription.